 Priscilla had five dollars left between her and poverty.
 She spent a couple of those dollars braiding her child’s hair, “Let her be beautiful when she meets God; I leave all in his hands.”

 On Christmas eve the Olympic Marathon Champion Eluid Kipchoge came to visit the hospital with some other runners bearing gifts.
 Eliud spent some time with Naretu, and the major newspaper caught the moment.
 On Christmas day Naretu’s picture was in the paper.
 Priscilla noted, “She has been getting gifts like we have never seen before, she is meeting the famous marathoner.
 Now she herself is famous!
 Something is happening like I never imagined.”
 She opened her bedside cupboard and displayed a full stock of supplies, books, gifts and new shoes.

 A few days after Christmas and Naretu was getting her checkup and the doctors were baffled.
 Against all odds the prognosis was reversed.
 Miracles were happening.
 Naretu was responding to the treatment.

 At the Shoe4Africa public kids hospital we are seeing miracles and we are treating thousands of kids.
 We are a teaching hospital preparing the next generation of medics, we are a nutrition center, we are a therapy center and we are practicing healing through medicine and love.
 Once upon a time there was a field and a dream… today there is a thriving hospital; only the 2nd public kids hospital in the entire region of Sub Saharan Africa.
 With your help you can help us do more, heal more, save more – your donations will save and change lives to some of the world’s most needy young citizens.
-(NB: Since this story, Dec 2016, a 3rd public kids hospital has opened, down in Jo’burg South Africa, close to the 1st in Cape Town).
+(NB: Since this story was printed, Dec 2016, a 3rd public kids hospital has opened, down in Jo’burg South Africa, close to the 1st in Cape Town).

 Feedback from a patient’s father